genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 control and share files with them freely.
 If you are in different organizations, administrators from both organizations first need to approve adding them to the group.
-You can learn more about data sharing, permissions and groups in "Data and Metainfo Management" section.
+You can learn more about data sharing, permissions and groups in the :ref:`sharing` section.

 Vendor IDs are used for app development.
 Apps you have created will be marked with your vendor ID.
 Moreover, here you can specify which page you would like to see after login: Welcome Page or File Manager.